-Who is a Co-applicant?
+Who is a co-applicant?

 A co-applicant is a person who assumes the responsibility of the personal loan with you.
-Co-application is a common feature when it comes to home loans, with spouses being the most favored combination for co-application.
+Co-application is a common feature when it comes to home loans, with spouses being the most favoured combination for co-application.
 This feature is now being extended to personal loans too by some banks and financial institutions.

-A co-applicant is equally responsible for repayment of the loan as the primary applicant.
+A co-applicant is equally responsible for the repayment of the loan as the primary applicant.
 Credit scores and incomes of both the applicants are taken into account and form the basis of the decision.
 In case of a default, the credit scores of both the applicants take a hit and the lender is well within their limits to take action against both of them.

-Who can be a Co-applicant?
+Who can be a co-applicant?

 Your spouse, parents or your siblings can be a Co-applicant of your personal loan.
-In case of home loans, only certain combinations like parent-son, brothers, unmarried daughter-father/mother are allowed other than the usual loan application from spouse.
+In the case of home loans, only certain combinations like parent-son, brothers, unmarried daughter-father/mother are allowed other than the usual loan application from spouse.

-As we pointed it out earlier, co-application can help you in case of a low credit score or low income.
+As we pointed out earlier, co-application can help you in case of a low credit score or low income.
 But how exactly does it help?